olcf/olcf-user-docs/software/profiling/TAU.rst

         export TAU_COMM_MATRIX=1
         jsrun -n 6 -r 6 --smpiargs="-gpu" -g 1  tau_exec -T mpi,pgi,pdt -openacc ./miniWeather_mpi_openacc

-- We declare to TAU to profile the MPI with PDT support through ``-T`` parameters as well as using the ``pgi`` tag for the TAU makefile and OpenACC
+- We declare to TAU to profile the MPI with PDT support through the ``-T`` parameters, as well as using the ``pgi`` tag for the TAU makefile and OpenACC.

-- CUPTI metrics for OpenACC are not supported yet for TAU
+- CUPTI metrics for OpenACC are not yet supported for TAU.

 Preparing profiling data
 ------------------------

-- When the execution of the instrumented application finishes, there is one folder for each ``TAU_METRICS`` declaration with the format ``MULTI__``
+- When the execution of the instrumented application finishes, there is one directory for each ``TAU_METRICS`` declaration with the format ``MULTI__``

-  - If you do not declare the ``TAU_METRICS`` variable, then by default ``TIME`` is used and the profiling files are not in a folder.
-When the execution ends, there will be one file per process, called profile.X.Y.Z.
+  - If you do not declare the ``TAU_METRICS`` variable, then by default ``TIME`` is used and the profiling files are not in a directory.
+When the execution ends, there will be one file per process, called ``profile.X.Y.Z``.

 - In order to use paraprof to visualize the data, your ssh connection should support X11 forwarding.